I think my child might need dental braces to straighten her teeth. What's the right age to begin treatment with dental braces?

 Traditionally, treatment with dental braces begins when a child has lost most of his or her baby (primary) teeth, and a majority of his or her adult (permanent) teeth have grown in — usually between the ages of 8 and 14.

-Some orthodontists recommend an approach that involves the use of a dental appliance — not always dental braces — at an earlier age, while a child still has most of his or her baby teeth.
-This may especially be appealing to children who are stressed or embarrassed by crooked teeth or bite issues.
+Some orthodontists recommend what's called an interceptive approach, which involves the use of dental appliances — not always dental braces — at an earlier age, while a child still has most of his or her baby teeth.
 Then, when a child has most of his or her adult teeth, a second phase of treatment is started — usually with dental braces.
 This second phase is thought by some to be shorter than a traditional course of braces if an early treatment has been performed.

 See more Expert Answers